AMA welcomes Coalition's initiatives to support rural health

-Senator Nash said one of the first tasks of the Commissioner would be to develop a new National Rural Generalist Pathway and set out a blueprint for reform.
+One of the first tasks of the Commissioner will be to develop a new National Rural Generalist Pathway and set out a blueprint for reform.

-“GPs are the backbone of health care in many rural and remote communities, and the development of a national scheme that supports advanced skills training and recognises the often unique circumstances of rural general practice is a very welcome proposal that addresses a very real need.
+“GPs are the backbone of health care in many rural and remote communities, and the development of a national scheme that supports advanced skills training and recognises the often unique circumstances of rural general practice is a very welcome proposal that addresses a very real need,” Dr Gannon said.

-But Dr Gannon cautioned that developing the pathway would have to be done carefully and in close consultation with the medical profession, GP colleges and States and Territories.
+But he cautioned that developing the pathway would have to be done carefully and in close consultation with the medical profession, GP colleges and States and Territories.

 “If the Coalition is re-elected, the AMA looks forward to working with the new National Rural Health Commissioner on rural health policy, including in relation to the design and implementation of the proposed Rural Generalist Pathway.”